JavaScript Frameworks Overview: React vs Vue

 What is Vue’s performance?

 With each new feature added to a Vue-built app or with each extension of a component, the state of the Vue app becomes more unstable, making it harder for the app to load faster.
 On the other hand, this framework has a virtual DOM, which serves as a standard tool for optimizing an app’s performance.
-Lazy loading is one of the notable features of Vue.js.
-It helps in improving the loading time of a page.
-Vue manages the third-party libraries asynchronously by automatically handling the critical dependencies, dividing the libraries into those that need to be included in the main app bundle and those that can remain in routes outside the core bundle.
+Lazy loading is one of the notable features of Vue.js as well as code splitting.
+These techniques help in improving the loading time of a page by loading certain components or resources only when needed.

 React vs Vue: app architecture

-React.js does not offer a built-in architecture pattern that you might get with some other frameworks.
+React.js doesn’t offer a built-in architecture pattern that you might get with some other frameworks.
 It takes care of the view layer of the application, which consists of components.
 In ReactJS, they work as functions that render the underlying UI when the data is modified.
 The internal architecture of React consists of continuous interaction between the user’s actions and the state of the app components.
-React component state is ideal when you want to build web apps with reduced scope and functionality.
-However, React relies on external libraries like Redux, Flux, MobX, Reflux, and others to implement an architectural pattern for building complex applications.

 What kind of architecture is supported by Vue?